Pipeline

 Report class

-The Report class wraps an Evaluation and provides methods for the four pipeline stages: download → ocr → extract → map
+The Report class wraps an Evaluation and provides methods for the pipeline stages: download → ocr → curate → map

 Report